martinaalvera/Documentation/qs_galaxy_cluster.rst

 .. seealso::

-   For a detailed descreption of all Web UI options see section: :doc:`feat_galaxy_custom`.
+   For a detailed descreption of all Web UI options see section: :doc:`feat_options`.

 .. seealso::

    To login into the portal see section: :doc:`feat_auth`.

 Instantiate Galaxy
 ------------------